 The last levels

-Beets are very resistant to cold, so you can leave them for a long time in the fall.
-A little frost makes the beets even sweeter 🙂
+Chioggia beetroot copes well with cold, so you can leave it in place for a long time in autumn.
+A little frost even makes it sweeter.

-The last level: empty the square patch in your garden box or your MM-Mini and prepare it for the next round of sowing.
+In the final level, empty the square or your MM-Mini and prepare it for the next vegetable.

 So: are you ready to grow Chioggia beets yourself?